Installation process

 For guidance on selecting appropriate models for different tasks and hardware configurations, see Models recommendations for PhariaAssistant.

-Configuring which collections are visible to PhariaAssistant
+Configuring which collections are visible to PhariaAssistant Chat

 env:

-RETRIEVER_QA_INDEX_NAME: "assistant-index-name"
+RETRIEVER_QA_INDEX_NAME: "Assistant-Index"

 Configuring the PhariaData API

 The PhariaData API requires a RabbitMQ service.
 We recommend using an external RabbitMQ instance (see the next section).
-However, by default, an internal RabbitMQ instance is provided with the built-in Helm chart and enabled automatically; you must define a password in values-override.yaml
+However, by default, an internal RabbitMQ instance is provided with the built-in Helm chart and enabled automatically; you must define a password in values-override.yaml:

 pharia-data-api: